 An exhibition presented at the Benaki Museum in Athens focuses on the work of artists who were taught by the great Yiannis Moralis (1916-2009), one of Greece’s leading 20th-century artists.
 Moralis’ teaching influenced and shaped Greek art throughout his own life and over subsequent generations.
 The exhibition sheds light on how his liberal teaching style…

 ALEXANDER LAMONT HENDERSON, ‘HOLIDAY SNAPS’Where: Benaki Museum Ghika GalleryWhen: On now until 4 May 2019Why Go: See every day Athens captured during the 19th cent

 Holiday Snaps is a collection of photographs by distinguished photographer Alexander Lamont Henderson (1838-1907), on display at the Benaki Museum’s Ghika Gallery in Athens.
 The exhibition consists of photographs taken during Henderson’s visit to Greece in 1904.
 His camera did not follow the iconographic stereotypes of the time and disregarded the systematic recording of ancient…

-EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: On now - 31 March 2019Why Go: To get more out of your visit to the museum
+EVENTS AT THE ACROPOLIS MUSEUMWhere: Acropolis MuseumWhen: On now through 30 April 2019Why Go: To get more out of your visit to the museum

 The Acropolis Museum holds special events throughout the summer to enhance your experience of visiting the museum.
 Free guided tours, musical interludes and important archaeological artefacts on display on a temporary basis.
 See what’s on this month.
 FREE GUIDED TOUR AND GALLERY TALK OF THE ACROPOLIS MUSEUM Complimentary* guided tours every Friday evening at…